Voting Resources for On-Campus Students

 - If you’re a registered voter with a valid Pennsylvania Driver’s License or PennDOT ID number, you may apply for either option online.
 Once approved, you will receive an email when the ballot is mailed to you.

-- If you are registered to vote in Pennsylvania but do not have one of these ID numbers, you will need to download a paper application for a mail-in ballot [pdf] or absentee ballot [pdf] and mail it to the Delaware County Board of Elections.
-Additional information about requesting a mail ballot is available on VotesPA.com.
-If you mail in your application for a ballot, it must be RECEIVED (not postmarked) by 5 p.m. on Tuesday, Oct.
-27.
+- If you are registered to vote in Pennsylvania but do not have one of these ID numbers, you will need to download a paper application and mail it to the Delaware County Board of Elections.
+Contact information for election officials.

 Democracy Fellows Lily Fournier '23 and Frannie Richardson '23 created this helpful video showing you how to vote by mail in Pennsylvania.